- What other names is Myrtle known by?

 Insufficient Evidence to Rate Effectiveness for...

-asthma-like attacks and lung failure.
+The oil of myrtle is UNSAFE.
+It contains a chemical that can cause asthma-like attacks and lung failure.
 Myrtle can also cause nausea, vomiting, diarrhea, low blood pressure, blood circulation disorders, and other problems.

 There isn't enough information to know if using the leaf and branch of myrtle is safe.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It's UNSAFE to take myrtle by mouth if you are pregnant or breast-feeding.
 Don't use it.